KerrySteele-Jones/python-bootcamp-project/README.md

 ## Python Week 6 README.md file

+## Description
+The project is a python-powered README file generator,created as part of a bootcamp assignment.
+It uses terminal prompts to collect project information and then outputs a README.md ready to upload to GitHub.

 ## Message to teacher ✏️✏️✏️
-The app saves a file called "READTask.me" just so it does not overwrite the READ.me file created for this assignment.
-If used again it would save as READ.me.
+The app saves a file called "READTask.md" just so it does not overwrite the README.md file created for this assignment.
+If used again it would save as READ.md.

+## Features
+📋 Interactive command-line prompts using InquirerPy
+💾 Automatically creates or overwrites a README.md file based on user input

+## Installation Instructions
+In the terminal run python3 main_start.py

 ## Notes to remember what I did for this assignment